manuelmgn/2024-FrontendMasters-Git/notes/notes.md

 ## Remote repositories

-Often we need code changes that have been created by our fellow _frienemies_.
+Often we need code changes that have been created by our fellow _frenemies_.

 A remote is simply a copy of the repo somewhere else.